techidock/open-source/channel_area/README.md

 Adjust the **Water Height** field to draw a blue line at that level and see the water area.
 The line spans only the width of the current shape.

+A dashed orange rectangle indicates the shape's bounding box so you can see its maximum width and height.
+These values are listed below the canvas.

 The grid origin is the bottom left corner.
 A label beneath the canvas shows the current cursor coordinates in this system.
 When editing a point you can drag it with the left mouse button and the marker follows the cursor until the button is released.